 How can the private eye be such a recognizable character in film noir?
 For the same reason that the woman in distress is so invisible.
 The establishment of the film noir hardboiled paradigm has elevated the private detective to iconic status.
 Conversely, because the literature of film noir, academic and popular, has ignored the woman in distress, she is, literally and figuratively, unrecognized.
 And her status of being unrecognized is despite the fact that a woman in distress is “the central figure” in a plot more often than perhaps any other noir character.
 (See the page Woman in Distress vs. Femme Fatale.)

 “Film noir, more than other genres (such as the Western, for example), was a critical construction; a category imposed onto a body of films by later critics rather than a set of conventions 1940s film-makers consciously adhered to.”
-(The Private Eye: Detectives in Movies, Reaktion Books, 2013, 48-49)
+(48-49)

 Nicol is also aware of the infrequency of the private eye in film noir.